-So we can see that ORCA II did not sink, although it is sitting at an angle towards the bow.
+So, we can see that ORCA II did not sink, although it is sitting at an angle towards the bow.
 So why didn't ORCA II sink?
-As easy as it sounds, this simple demonstration is essential to design a huge, complex ships.
+As easy as it sounds, this simple demonstration is essential to the design of huge, complex ships.

 Ships that are responsible for carrying about 90% of all our stuff.
-As Naval architects, how do we design ships carrying our stuff to make it into port safely and not sink?
+As naval architects, how do we design ships carrying our stuff to make it into port safely and not sink?
+Well, why don't we find out?

-Here have ORCA I and ORCA II from before.
+Here we have ORCA I and ORCA II from before.
 Although ORCA I and ORCA II don't engage in international trade, they behave just as a 1,000 foot container ship would.
-Now let's take a look in ORCA I. We can see that there's nothing in it, it's just a box.
+Now let's take a look into ORCA I. We can see that there's nothing in it, it's just a box.

-But if we look at ORCA II, we can see that it's subdivided into these watertight compartments by these transverse water type bulkheads.
-Now what that means is that if we were to damage the ship right here, water would only flow into this compartment.
-It would not going to this one, this one, or this one.
+But if we look at ORCA II we can see that it's subdivided into these watertight compartments by these transverse watertight bulkheads.
+Now what that means, is if we were to damage this ship right here, water would only flow into this compartment.
+It would not go into this one, this one, or this one.
 That would cause the ship to be angled or trimmed in the water, but it would not cause the ship to sink completely.

 We refer to ORCA II as being subdivided.
 And we can see subdivision in many of these ships' plans.
 It is unclear when subdivision first started being used in ships.
-But accounts of 5th century Chinese trade ships indicate that water would be able to enter the vessel without sinking.
+But accounts of 5th century Chinese trade ships indicate that water would be able to enter the vessel, without sinking.
 So let's find out why this happens.